transkatgirl/KatWebSite/docs/core.md

 Renderers are not typically run on their own, but in groups, to improve performance.
 Individual [Renderers can be enabled or disabled](#enabling-or-disabling-builder-renderers) in the configuration file.

+Renderers load files in a random order unless otherwise specified.

 The processing chain that Builders run is below:
 1. Liquid include building
    - If the Liquid Renderer is enabled, all files in the Builder's `include_dir` are loaded into RAM, for later use in the Liquid renderer.